bac621/dockerdesktopnovnc/README.md

 ```

-I also created a script that contains the above command.
+There is also an included script that contains the above command.
 ```
 chmod +x StartDockerDesktopNOVNC.sh
 ./StartDockerDesktopNOVNC.sh